“ . . . where teachers come to improve their writing in order to improve the writing of their students.”

 Summer Fellows/Teacher-Writer Chapbooks

-Click above to find an archive of the booklets created by teachers after each Summer Insitute.
-The essays, vignettes, and poems collected in these booklets, chosen by their authors with the advice of the other members of their groups, represent a small sample of the writing produced by teachers during the Summer Institute.
+Click above to find an archive of the chapbooks created by teachers after each Summer Institute.
+The essays, vignettes, and poems collected in these chapbooks, chosen by their authors with the advice of the other members of their groups, represent a small sample of the writing produced by teachers during the Summer Institute.